 Drive to Tatev Monastery (9-13th centuries).
 Approaching the jewel of medieval Armenian architecture on the longest aerial tramway in the world you will see the monastery, the powerful impregnable stronghold towering on a rock.
-Such a remote position of it was strategically favorable as the monastery was simultaneously religious and political centre of the region.
+The remote location of the monastery was strategically favorable as it played the role of religious and political center of the region.
 Standing on the edge of the rock, the monastery takes your breath away: somewhere down below the river flows in the valley and crowded velvet green hills stand in silence…

 Arrival in Goris at 18:00, accommodation at the hotel.

 Arrive in Yerevan, check-in to the hotel.
 Free time.
 Overnight at the hotel.

 - Accommodation based on double/twin room sharing, breakfasts included;